Are you sick of ssh’ing into a server and having to type in your password? Yeah, me too.

 $ ssh-add -l

-This is very helpful for when you reboot and don’t want to have to add all your keys one-by-one.
+This is very helpful for when you reboot or open a new terminal and don’t want to have to add all your keys one-by-one.

 If you added a passphrase to your ssh key, you may want to take a look at THIS SITE for options.